Probing the earliest phases in the formation of massive galaxies with simulated HST+JWST imaging data from Illustris: EXPECTATIONS FOR THE DERIVATION OF THE SFH OF MASSIVE GALAXIES WITH HST+JWST DATA

-In Fig.~\ref{fig:res_fig1}, we also show with vertical lines the mass-fraction formation times $t_{\text{5}}$, $t_{\text{10}}$, $t_{\text{25}}$, and $t_{\text{mw}}$ calculated for each sample-averaged SFH.
-As mentioned before, we only take into account for these calculations the stellar mass formed in each SFH at ages of the Universe below that of the minimum redshift of the 2D-SPS sample ($z\sim 1$), as at lower redshifts we lack information on the photometric properties of any of the galaxies in this sample-averaged SFH.
-This means we only consider the at $z>1$ part of the median SFHs for the $z=0$ galaxy subsets and the whole SFH for the high-redshift sample.
-We find the mass-fraction formation times for the SFH of the HST$+$JWST high-redshift sample are systematically earlier (expressed in terms of the age of the Universe; or correspond to older lookback times), than the ones for the descendants of this sample at $z=0$, and these, in turn, are younger than those from the whole population of massive galaxies at $z=0$.
-These $200-400$ Myr shifts ($\sim10$\% in relative terms) could be explained by a progenitor bias, which appears as a consequence of the mass cutoff of M$_{\ast} > 10^{10}$ M$_{\odot}$ imposed on our 2D-SPS sample selection.
-We first focus on the younger (or earlier) formation epochs of the descendants with respect to those of all the very massive galaxies at $z=0$.
+In Fig.~\ref{fig:res_fig1}, we also show with vertical lines the mass-fraction formation times $t_{\text{5}}$, $t_{\text{10}}$, $t_{\text{25}}$, and $t_{\text{mw}}$ calculated by integrating each sample-averaged SFH over cosmic time.
+As mentioned before, we only take into account for these calculations the stellar mass formed in each SFH at ages of the Universe below that of the minimum redshift of our main $1<z<4$ sample ($z\sim 1$), as at lower redshifts we lack information on the photometric properties of any of the galaxies in this sample-averaged SFH.
+This means we only consider the $z>1$ part of the median SFHs for the $z=0$ galaxy subsets and the whole SFH for the high-redshift samples.
+We find the mass-fraction formation times for the SFH of the high-redshift samples (blue and cyan) are systematically shifted towards earlier times (expressed in terms of the age of the Universe; or correspond to older lookback times), than the ones for the descendants at $z=0$ of our main sample (orange), and these, in turn, are younger than those from the whole population of massive galaxies at $z=0$ (green).
+These $\sim $200-400$\,$Myr shifts ($\sim10$\% in relative terms) could be explained by a progenitor bias, which appears as a consequence of the mass cutoff of M$_{\ast} > 10^{10}$\,M$_{\odot}$ imposed on our main sample selection.
+We first focus on the younger (or earlier) formation epochs of the descendants (orange) with respect to those of all the very massive galaxies at $z=0$ (green).
 The mass cutoff makes the sample of $z=0$ descendants to be biased towards larger masses and more massive galaxies tend to present older stellar population ages.
-In contrast, when taking into account all M$_{\ast} > 10^{11}$ M$_{\odot}$ galaxies at $z=0$, i.e., a complete sample of local massive galaxies, we obtain slightly later formation ages.
-In fact, as it can be seen in Fig.~\ref{fig:res_hists}, the median and quartile stellar masses are $0.1-0.2$ dex larger for the descendants of our sample of M$_{\ast} > 10^{10}$ M$_{\odot}$ galaxies at $1<z<4$ compared to the complete sample of M$_{\ast} > 10^{11}$ M$_{\odot}$ $z=0$ galaxies.
+In contrast, when taking into account all M$_{\ast} > 10^{11}$\,M$_{\odot}$ galaxies at $z=0$, i.e., a complete sample of local massive galaxies, we obtain slightly later formation ages.
+In fact, as it can be seen in Fig.~\ref{fig:res_hists}, the median and quartile stellar masses are $0.1-0.2$ dex larger for the descendants of our sample of M$_{\ast} > 10^{10}$ M$_{\odot}$ galaxies at $1<z<4$ compared to the complete sample of M$_{\ast} > 10^{11}$\,M$_{\odot}$ $z=0$ galaxies.
 In addition, our mass cut at $1<z<4$ implies losing 17\% of massive M$_{\ast} > 10^{11}$ M$_{\odot}$ galaxies at $z=0$.